justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 `browserify -t browserify-css app.js > bundle.js`

-Finally use the generated bundle in a HTML page:
+Finally, use the generated bundle in your HTML page

 ```html
 <html>